 Denver Rescue Mission’s Youth Center is always looking for new ways to encourage and support families in our Bridge Transitional Program.
 Through homework assistance and after-school activities, the Youth Center staff looks to provide children in the program with a new sense of confidence and responsibility.

-The Youth Store has proven to be an effective way to motivate children of all ages to work hard on their studies and to also treat others with kindness.
-Store Bucks can be earned through good behavior, school attendance, participating in tutoring, completing assignments, and volunteering.
-The incentive store teaches money management, with “pay days” every Friday.
+The E.P.I.C.
+Store has proven to be an effective way to motivate children of all ages to work hard on their studies and to also treat others with kindness.
+E.P.I.C. stands for: Embolden, Practice, and Implement Character.
+This is what we hope to instill in our youth as they live at The Crossing and to take with them into the world.

 Teaching Money Management for Kids

 Children can either choose to spend their earnings on a variety of toys and school supplies or can choose to save for the following weeks.
-Joseph Bermingham, the Youth Coordinator, considers the Youth Store to be a great success, especially in terms of encouraging children to save.

 According to the Council for Economic Education, “Only a third of U.S. states require high school students to take a personal finance class in order to graduate.”* This lack of education regarding healthy spending and saving habits or even building a simple budget can create greater financial distress later in life, which we often see in those who come to us for help.
-While adults in our programs also receive financial management education, their children learn similar concepts through the Youth Store.
+While adults in our programs also receive financial management education, their children learn similar concepts through the E.P.I.C.
+Store.

 1) Shop, but not ‘till you drop!